Zywave/booster/src/_areas/design-system/components/popovers.md

 ---
 ## Usage

-Popovers should be used:
+Popovers are used to help users understand unknown or unfamiliar controls, features, or workflows that are not described directly on the page.

-* to help users understand unknown or unfamiliar controls, features, or workflows that are not described directly on the page.
+Popovers are also used:

 * to provide information to users when they need it, and to help free up screen space.
 * when more detailed information is needed, such as a header and multiple lines of body text.
 * to provide more actions to the user, such as a walkthrough or text link.